-To reduce the strain on already stretched IT teams, many organisations are turning to managed SOC services to meet their security needs.
+To reduce the strain on already stretched IT teams, many organisations are turning to managed SOC or co-managed SOC services to meet their security needs.
 Acting as a virtual extension of in-house resources, a managed CSOC relieves organisations of the responsibility of managing security day-to-day.

 Key functions a Managed SOC undertakes includes:

 • Alert analysis and investigation